 This great road trip begins in Quebec City, one of my favourite places in the world.
 Use the ferry to cross the St. Lawrence and have your first stop in Lévis: that’s where you have the best view over Quebec City and the wonderful Chateau Frontenac, right in front of you.

-After taking a few pictures, keep on driving to the east (don’t take the highway) through nice villages like Notre-Dame-du-Portage, and after around 200kms you will reach Rivière-du-Loup.
+After taking a few pictures, keep on driving to the east (don’t take the highway) through nice villages like Notre-Dame-du-Portage (picture to the left), and after around 200kms you will reach Rivière-du-Loup.
 The Fall park just next to the center is a very nice place with quiet and beautiful walking paths, but what makes this area famous is its fabulous sunsets.
 A local legend says that National Geographic ranked them the second best in the world after Hawaii.
 I don’t know if it’s true, but even if it isn’t the sight is worth a visit.
 The best way to watch them is to go to the end of the pier, where the ferry to the other side of the St. Lawrence starts.
 Sit down and enjoy!